gAntonacci8/tb3_multi_nav/README.md

 This branch will be left as a single robot operational simulation, once completed. \
 Multi-robot branch TBD.

-STATUS: SINGLE ROBOT SHOWING, WORKING ONLY WITH KEYBOARD CONTROLS.
+STATUS: SINGLE ROBOT SHOWING, WORKING WITH KEYBOARD CONTROLS (remapped) AND BASIC PLANNING (more tests needed).

-- Navigation2 Stack  ONLINE but not responsive.
+- Navigation2 Stack  ONLINE and responsive.
+- Bt_navigator XML file customized with namespace.
+Evaluating xacro like sintax to dynamically include namespace where needed.
 - Robot can be controlled by teleop keyboard, remapping /cmd_vel to /robot1/cmd_vel.
 Other controllers not working atm.
 - Map saving and loading tested: saving .yaml and .pgm correctly, loads and publish to /map correctly.
 - Rviz accepts map and map frame.
 Correct behavior when reloading custom map from map_server.
 Initial pose by Rviz accepted correctly.
 - Rviz recognizes Nav2 servers if it's launched with <namespace: "robot1">.
-Even with that, still not working.
 - Autonomous navigation: Nav2goal navigates robot to goal pose.
 Some issues in rotation, no fix on the agenda atm.
 - Navigation and Localization in Rviz2 Navigation Plugin still "Unknown".
 - !!
 Multi-Robot: NOT TESTED YET.
 Will be tested in a separate branch